-Short-video app Quibi shutting down just months after launch
+Short-video app Quibi shutting down just months after heavily funded launch

 The video platform — designed for people who were out and about to watch on their phones — was one of a slew of new streaming services started to challenge Netflix over the past few years, most of which were part of much bigger tech and entertainment companies, like Apple and Disney.

-Quibi, short for “quick bites,” raised $1.75 billion from investors including Hollywood players Disney, NBCUniversal and Viacom and its leadership were big names: entertainment industry heavyweight Jeffrey Katzenberg and former Hewlett-Packard CEO Meg Whitman.
+Quibi, short for “quick bites,” raised $1.75 billion from investors including Hollywood players Disney, NBCUniversal and Viacom, and its leaders were big names: entertainment industry heavyweight Jeffrey Katzenberg and former Hewlett-Packard CEO Meg Whitman.

 But the service struggled to reach viewers, despite a 90-day free trial, as short videos abound on the internet and the coronavirus pandemic kept many people at home.
 Part of the appeal of the service, which started at $5 a month, was supposed to be that you could watch short videos while out, without access to a TV.
 Being stuck at home made TV more desirable than watching on a phone, and Quibi only later and slowly rolled out TV options.
 Katzenberg blamed the pandemic for Quibi’s woes.